Overview

 Bulk Storage Facility Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Define storage use and operating controls is treated as a project decision point, not a handoff moment.
-We connect it to surface and containment durability and keep the team aligned on what must be resolved before the next trade package moves.
+Define storage use, material profile, TCEQ containment requirements, and Hays County land-use compliance path is treated as a project decision point, not a handoff moment.
+We connect it to surface and containment durability on Hays County limestone subbase with design matched to stored material weight and equipment movement patterns and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate grading, containment, and support infrastructure is treated as a project decision point, not a handoff moment.
-We connect it to access control and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate grading on limestone subbase, containment design, and drainage infrastructure with EARC impervious cover tracking is treated as a project decision point, not a handoff moment.
+We connect it to access control with gate geometry, perimeter fencing, and security lighting specified for the operational frequency and security requirements and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Deliver surfaces, access systems, and service areas is treated as a project decision point, not a handoff moment.
-We connect it to stormwater management and keep the team aligned on what must be resolved before the next trade package moves.
+Deliver paved surfaces, access systems, containment structures, and service areas in sequence is treated as a project decision point, not a handoff moment.
+We connect it to stormwater management with TCEQ industrial permit and EARC compliance requirements addressed in the grading and drainage design and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Bring support buildings and utilities online is treated as a project decision point, not a handoff moment.
-We connect it to support-space integration and keep the team aligned on what must be resolved before the next trade package moves.
+Bring support buildings, utilities, gate systems, and perimeter controls online is treated as a project decision point, not a handoff moment.
+We connect it to support-space integration with buildings and utilities sited and sequenced within the yard plan rather than added after the surface work is done and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the property for active storage use is treated as a project decision point, not a handoff moment.
-We connect it to surface and containment durability and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the property for active storage use with TCEQ, EARC, and Hays County permit closeout confirmed is treated as a project decision point, not a handoff moment.
+We connect it to surface and containment durability on Hays County limestone subbase with design matched to stored material weight and equipment movement patterns and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit